 Here’s How CRIF High Mark Credit Score is Divided:

-- 650–750 (great): Generally, lenders like banks and non-banking finance companies consider a credit score of 750 as ideal.
-Customers having a score in this range have usually displayed a good repayment behaviour.
-Moreover, they are also likely to maintain a good balance of secured and unsecured credit score.
-Such type of customers are ideal for lenders as they have a low risk of defaulting.
+650–750 (great): Generally, lenders like banks and non-banking finance companies consider a credit score of 750 as ideal.
+Customers having a score in this range usually display good repayment behaviour.
+Moreover, they are also likely to maintain a good balance of secured and unsecured credit scores.
+Such types of customers are ideal for lenders as they have a low risk of defaulting.

-- 750-900 (excellent): Customers having a credit score in this range are considered to be extremely dependable in terms of credit as they have displayed an excellent repayment behaviour and have never defaulted on payments.
+750-900 (excellent): Customers having a credit score in this range are extremely dependable in terms of credit as they have displayed excellent repayment behaviour and have never defaulted on payments.
 They have an impeccable record of paying off all the dues and using the credit wisely.
 Lenders are willing to offer loans to such type of customers.

 Differences Between CRIF High Mark And CIBIL

 CRIF High Mark and CIBIL are two of the four credit bureaus in the country.
-Both the credit bureaus offer credit score and credit report to individuals and companies.
+Both the credit bureaus offer credit scores and credit reports to individuals and companies.
 Let’s check out some of the differences between the two credit bureaus:

 - Established: TransUnion CIBIL was established in 2000 while CRIF High Mark was established in 2007 and started operating as a credit bureau in 2014.